mirimo1995/GSA_ML_Project/README.md

 # GSA_ML_Project
 All the models are tested on "PongNoFrameskip-v4" in the test_notebook file.
-The video test is in the folder result for each type of agent.
+The video test is in the folder Results for each type of agent.